HealthTree-Research-Team/htcrosstabs/README.md

 You can extract useful values with the `get_*()` functions.
-You can get values like the mean, standard deviation, median, iqr, percentages, counts, etc. A full list is available in the man pages with `?get_values`.
+You can get values like the mean, standard deviation, median, iqr, percentages, counts, etc. A full list is available at the bottom of this page, or in the man pages with `?get_values`.

 ``` r
 new_crosstab <- crosstab(length_by_species, "species")